 On October 4, 1927, sculpting begins on the face of Mount Rushmore in the Black Hills National Forest of South Dakota.
-It would take another 12 years for the impressive granite images of four of America’s most revered and beloved presidents—George Washington, Thomas Jefferson, Abraham Lincoln and Theodore Roosevelt—to be completed.
+It would take another 12 years for the granite images of four of America’s most revered presidents—George Washington, Thomas Jefferson, Abraham Lincoln and Theodore Roosevelt—to be completed.

 According to the National Park Service, the first face to be chiseled was George Washington’s; Borglum first sculpted the head as an egg shape, his features added later.
 Thomas Jefferson’s image was originally fashioned in the space to the right of Washington, but, within two years, the face was badly cracked.
 Workers had to blast the sculpture off the mountain using dynamite.
 Borglum then started over with Jefferson situated on the left side of Washington.